MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

     - Tag value:  'true'

 = This configuration is supported for Azure VMs and Azure Arc machines, where the `MDE.Linux` extension initiates auto-update.

+## Enable integration with PowerShell on multiple subscriptions

+To enable endpoint protection on Linux machines and Windows machines running Windows Server 2016/2012 R2 in multiple subscriptions, use our [PowerShell script](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Powershell%20scripts/MDE%20Integration/Enable%20MDE%20Integration%20for%20Linux) from the Defender for Cloud GitHub repository.

 ## Enable integration at scale